Program Overview

 Course Requirements

-Students enrolled in the MA in English program take one required for a total of three credits (repeatable up to six credits).
-Elective courses are selected for the remaining 17-21 course credits.
-These courses vary in particular subject matter but provide foundational knowledge for graduate-level work in the MAE program.
+Students enrolled in the MAE or AMAE program take one required course for a total of three credits (repeatable up to six credits).
+Elective courses are selected for the remaining 18-21 course credits.
+These courses vary in particular subject matter but provide foundational knowledge for graduate-level work in the programs.

 Required and Elective Courses